subnetmarco/kong-operator/helm-charts/kong/README.md

 for more detail.

 ### CRDs only

-For Helm 2 installations, CRDs are managed as part of a release, and are deleted if the release is.
-This can cause issues for clusters with multiple Kong installations, as one release must remain in place for the rest to function.
-To avoid this, you can create a CRD-only release by setting `deployment.kong.enabled: false` and `ingressController.enabled: false`.

 On Helm 3, CRDs are created if necessary, but are not managed along with the release.
 Releases can be deleted without affecting CRDs; CRDs are only removed